giriaryan694-a11y/CookieStealer/README.md

 ```
 2. Use a **controlled lab environment**, e.g.,
    [http://testphp.vulnweb.com/](http://testphp.vulnweb.com/).
-3. Follow the instructions in `/docs/` to simulate XSS cookie access.
-4. Observe **how cookies can be exposed**, without stealing real data.
+3. Observe **how cookies can be exposed**, without stealing real data.

 ---